Art for all people (Easy Language)

 • Have a say in politics

-Every year, Zero Project looks for new ideas on these topics.
-These are particularly often in the areas of information technology, but also art.
-Every year, 500 new ideas are submitted from more than 100 countries.
-The organization works with experts all over the world.
-More than 1,000 experts select the best ideas together every year.
+Every year, Zero Project seeks new ideas on these topics.
+These often focus on information technology, but also on art.
+Each year, 500 new ideas are submitted from more than 100 countries.
+The organization collaborates with experts around the world.
+More than 1,000 experts select the best ideas each year.
 These best ideas are presented at the Zero Project Conference.
-This is the big meeting that Zero Project organizes every year.
-It takes place at the United Nations Center in Vienna.
-You can find more information here:
+This is the major meeting that Zero Project organizes every year.
+It takes place at the United Nations Headquarters in Vienna.
+More information can be found here:

 zeroproject.org